Nice to meet you.

 With helpful resources like online fundraising platforms and text-to-give tools, a lot of this information can be collected automatically and extracted for your donation thank-you letters, making the process easier than ever.

-If you’re ready to start writing your donation thank-you letters but you’re not sure what to say, here’s a well-crafted template you can use for your own donor correspondence.
+If you’re ready to start writing your donation thank-you letters but are unsure what to say, here’s a well-crafted template you can use for your donor correspondence.
 As you read carefully, you can see that this specific template incorporates each of the aforementioned essential components of an effective donation thank-you letter:

 Dear [donor’s first name],